PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, kid, that's magic for you, there's always a catch."

-"Like dealing with you," said Rattick with newfound respect.
+"Like dealing with you," said Rattick said to Boltac with newfound respect.

 "Hey, I didn't force him to do anything.
 Here you go Mr. Troll.
 Here's a free mace.
 He took it."

 "But the Troll didn't know…" said Relan.

 "That's there's no such thing as a free mace?
-Yeah, that's how they get you.
-Everybody knows this.
+Everyone knows this.
+That's how they get you.
 And that's especially how they get you with magic."

 "But what about Wizards?
 They use magic," countered Rattick.